netbits-io/budgetsimply-angular/README.md

-# budgetsimply.io sources (old angular version)
+# budgetsimply.io sources (old AngularJS1 version)

 This is the initial version of budgetsimply.io.
 It uses AngularJS 1.4 and a Node.js/Express/Mongoose backend.
 The code is just a unfinished proof of concept.
 It has lots of bugs but the basic functionality is working.

-It will not be developed any further since I am switching budgetsimply.io to React.js.
+It will not be developed any further since I am switching budgetsimply.io to [React](https://facebook.github.io/react/).

 ## Built With